OutSystems/docs-product/src/develop/ui/patterns/web/responsive/loadonvisible.md

 Uses the viewport position for lazy loading content.

 Use Load on Visible to improve both the actual and perceived speed of your application.
-Usually response time should be as fast as possible, but sometimes the system reacts so quickly that the end-user cannot keep up with the feedback.
+Usually response time should be as fast as possible, but sometimes the system reacts so quickly that the end user cannot keep up with the feedback.

 **How to use**